 The City of Vincent is committed to 'Greening Vincent' by increasing overall canopy cover, creating more liveable and walkable neighbourhoods and fostering biodiversity within the City of Vincent.
 Major greening projects are identified in:

-- · the City's Greening Plan Implementation Schedule; and - the actions in the Place Plan that are demarcated with the Vincent Greening Icon below.
+- · the actions in the Place Plan that are demarcated with the Vincent Greening Icon below.